sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

 ### Recap

 - **Components**: Reusable pieces of UI represented as functions returning JSX.
-- **Props**: Inputs to components that allow data to be passed from parent to child.
 - **Folder Structure**: Organizing your components in a dedicated folder enhances maintainability.
 - **File Naming**: Use clear and consistent naming conventions for files and components.
 - **Examples Provided**: Multiple component examples help solidify your understanding of how to create and use components.